aimagelab/LLaVA-MORE/README.md

 If you get out-of-memory problems, consider loading the model weights in 8 bit (```load_in_8bit=True```).

 ## Acknowledgments
-We are thankful to the [LLaVA](https://github.com/haotian-liu/LLaVA.git) team for open-sourcing a modular codebase to extend and train different models within the LLaVA family.
+We thank the [LLaVA](https://github.com/haotian-liu/LLaVA.git) team for open-sourcing a modular codebase to extend and train different models within the LLaVA family.
-We are also happy users of the [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval.git) library , which has significantly reduced the evaluation time of our checkpoints across different datasets.
+We are also happy users of the [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval.git) library, which has significantly reduced the evaluation time of our checkpoints across different datasets.

-Furthermore, we extend our gratitude to [CINECA](https://www.hpc.cineca.it/systems/hardware/leonardo/) for providing the HPC facilities used to train ```LLaVA-MORE```.
+We also thank [CINECA](https://www.hpc.cineca.it/systems/hardware/leonardo/) for the availability of high-performance computing resources used to train ```LLaVA-MORE```.
+This work is supported by the PNRR-M4C2 project [FAIR - Future Artificial Intelligence Research](https://fondazione-fair.it/) and by the PNRR project [ITSERR - Italian Strengthening of Esfri RI Resilience](https://www.itserr.it/).

 In case you face any issues or have any questions, please feel free to create an issue.